technovangelist/katacoda-scenarios/monitorworkloads/monitorapplication/step3.md

 1. From the Dashboards menu, open the **Kubernetes Scheduler - Overview** dashboard.
 1. Scheduled Attempts at the top of the dashboard is a great one to watch.
 Let's update our frontend deployment to be partially unschedulable.
 In the editor, open **deploy/generic-k8s/ecommerce-app/frontend.yaml**.
-2. Line 41 defines the ports that the frontend should respond to.
+2. Line 67 defines the ports that the frontend should respond to.
 Update that block to:

         ports:
         - containerPort: 3000
           protocol: TCP
           hostPort: 12345
 3. Rather than just using a port on the container that is abstracted, you are telling the pod that it always needs to use port 12345 on the host.
-4. Apply frontend.yaml and you will see that everything works as expected.
+4. Apply frontend.yaml (`k apply -f deploy/generic-k8s/ecommerce-app/frontend.yaml`{{execute}}) and you will see that everything works as expected.
 This is because there is only one copy of the pod being scheduled.
-5. On line 9 of frontend.yaml is where the number of replicas is defined.
+5. On line 12 of frontend.yaml is where the number of replicas is defined.
 Change the number 1 to a 3.
 Apply the yaml file.
 6. Open the **Kubernetes Scheduler - Overview** dashboard and watch what happens.
-7. We have two available nodes and thus two targets available for the scheduler to schedule a pod that needs port 12345 on the host.
-Those two pods will be scheduled and the third will be unschedulable.
+7. We have one available node and thus one target available for the scheduler to schedule a pod that needs port 12345 on the host.
+That one pod will be scheduled and the second and third will be unschedulable.
+If it looks like nothing is different, notice the legend for the graph and that when you hover over the new bar, it shows **unschedulable**.

 Perhaps this is a contrived example, but it is quite possible to have a deployment that requires a certain amount of memory and multiple replicas and that amount is only available on a few nodes.